pgailinas/dip-ai-image-detection/docs/11_Basic_Fine-Tuning.md

 * **Performance metrics:**
   ROC AUC is emphasized as the primary metric, with F1-score used as a secondary indicator.

+* **Model complexity:**
+  The best-performing configuration may be a relatively simple model, indicating that the engineered DIP features provide a well-structured feature space.

+* **Convergence behavior:**
+  The selected tuned model is expected to converge within the specified iteration limit without warnings, indicating stable optimization.

 * **Reproducibility:**
   Fixed random seeds are used to ensure consistent and repeatable results.